Southern Miss visits UAB after Lendeborg’s 22-point game - WTOP News

 BOTTOM LINE: UAB hosts Southern Miss after Yaxel Lendeborg scored 22 points in UAB’s 67-62 loss to the Vermont Catamounts.

-UAB went 12-5 at home a season ago while going 23-12 overall.
-The Blazers averaged 14.4 points off of turnovers, 14.1 second-chance points and 22.4 bench points last season.
+UAB finished 23-12 overall a season ago while going 12-5 at home.
+The Blazers averaged 13.4 assists per game on 26.8 made field goals last season.

-Southern Miss went 5-9 on the road and 16-16 overall a season ago.
-The Golden Eagles averaged 12.5 points off of turnovers, 10.9 second-chance points and 2.5 bench points last season.
+Southern Miss finished 16-16 overall with a 5-9 record on the road a season ago.
+The Golden Eagles averaged 69.9 points per game last season, 15.2 on free throws and 18.9 from deep.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.